QuakeWatch Server Manual

 = "elementName"

-Sets the name of the upper child-element under
+Sets the name of

-the 'DataMessage' element to be used when generating check-duplicate
+the upper child-element under the 'DataMessage' element to be used

-key strings for messages.
-When a check-duplicate key string is
+when generating check-duplicate key strings for messages.
+When a

-generated, if the 'DataMessage' element contains a child-element
+check-duplicate key string is generated, if the 'DataMessage' element

-a child-element matching the 'msgKeyElement2Name' value, then that
+the child-element contains a child-element matching the

-child-element is used for the key string.
-If only the
+'msgKeyElement2Name' value, then that child-element is used for the

-'msgKeyElement1Name' value is given then its matching child-element
+key string.
+If only the 'msgKeyElement1Name' value is given then

-will be used.
-If this parameter is not
+If this parameter is not specified then

-value will default to "EQMessage" (for duplicate-checking of
+the value will default to "EQMessage" (for duplicate-checking of

-ANSS-EQ-XML-format messages).
+ANSS-EQ-XML-format messages)

 msgKeyElement2Name